glycerine/rbuf/README.md

 faster too.

 Note that Bytes(), while inescapable at times, is expensive: avoid it if possible.
-Instead it is better to use the FixedSizeRingBuf.Readable member to get the number of bytes available.
-Bytes() is expensive because it may copy the back and then the front of a wrapped buffer A[Use] into A[1-Use] in order to get a contiguous slice.
+If all you need is len(Bytes()), then it is better to use the FixedSizeRingBuf.Readable member directly.
+Bytes() is expensive because it may copy the back and then the front of a wrapped buffer A[Use] into A[1-Use] in order to get a contiguous, unwrapped, slice.
 If possible use ContigLen() first to get the size that can be read without copying, Read() that amount, and then Read() a second time -- to avoid the copy.